What is women’s car insurance?

 Third-party fire and theft – This type of policy includes the cover above, but also covers your costs in the event your vehicle is damaged by fire or stolen.

-Comprehensive – This is the highest level of cover available.
-It includes all of the cover above, plus your costs if you are injured, and any damage to your own car.
+Comprehensive – This is the highest level of coverage available.
+It includes all of the covers above, plus your costs if you are injured, and any damage to your own car.

 Many specialist women’s car insurance policies can also include useful extras such as: